-When you first launch ON1 HDR 2020, the upper left side of the main window will have two buttons, Buy Now and Sign-In.
+When you first launch ON1 HDR 2021, the main window will have two buttons, Buy Now and Sign-In.

-IF YOU HAVE PURCHASED ON1 HDR 2020:
+IF YOU HAVE PURCHASED ON1 HDR 2021:

 Click on the "Sign-in" button and fill in your ON1 account information (email and password) to register the app with us.
 (You should have set up an account when you purchased the software.)
 If the computer you are signing in with does not have access to the internet, you can manually register your software by clicking on the "No Internet connection" link in the license dialog.